 You will need to join as a fellow first.

-Then you must meet one of the criteria listed below – or for full details, download the notes for guidance (PDF):
+Then you must meet meet all of the criteria within one of the routes below – for full details, download the notes for guidance (PDF):

 The standard route